pqvst/hello/_posts/2021-08-24-my-macbook-pro.md

 - 10+ genius bar appointments
 - 5 top-case replacements
+- 1 display replacement
+- 1 logic board replacement
+- 1 fan replacement
+- 1 I/O board replacement
+- 1 charging cable replacement
-- 2 complete laptop replacements
+- 2 **complete** laptop replacements

 The total repair costs (excluding complete laptop replacements), which has thankfully all been covered by AppleCare Protection Plan, are roughly 4,000 USD.
 More than the initial cost of the laptop itself.
 Factoring in the cost of the complete replacements, it would be closer to 10,000 USD!